project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/installing_sunbirdon_laptop.md

 ### Edit the Application Config

-Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in your favourite text editor.
-Update the file so it contains the following values:
+Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in any available text editor.

+Once the file is opened, update the contents of the file so that it contains exactly the following values:

     module.exports = {
         LEARNER_URL: env.sunbird_learner_player_url || 'https://staging.open-sunbird.org/api/',                    // 1.
 LEARNER_URL